timolegros/ChainReputation/README.md

 based P2P lending platforms allows lenders to mitigate risk by giving them a measure of "trustworthiness".

+The token has a controlling owner which ideally should be a democratically elected council such as the Edgeware Council.
+This owner is able to add entities and has number of other privileges.
+A system where there is no controlling owner is also possible.

 # Standards
 ## Issue Reputation
 ### Forum/Thread Post Like/Upvote